oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/INSTALLING_ONTO_EXISTING_CLUSTER_README.md

 6. Monitor the undeploy:
    - go to Api Root -> deployment_logs
    - Look for: Directive decommission -> Ingress deleted -> Deployment deleted -> Service deleted -> Directive / decommission / completed.

+## Step 7: Destroy the stack
+Destroying the OCI AI Blueprints stack will not destroy any resources which were created or destroyed outside of the stack such as node pools or helm installs.
+Only things created by the stack will be destroyed for the stack.
+To destroy the stack:

+1. Go to the console and navigate to Developer Services -> Resource Manager -> Stacks -> Your OCI AI Blueprints stack
+2. Click "Destroy" at the top

 ## Multi-Instance GPU Setup
 If you have the nvidia gpu operator already installed, and would like to reconfigure it because you plan on using Multi-Instance GPUs (MIG) with your H100 nodes, you will need to manually update / reconfigure your cluster with helm.